mfthomps/RESimGhidraPlugins/README.md

 Use the RESim / Configure menu options to set the path to your customized gdb; the path to the file system root of the target binary, the host:port of your Simics host, and to set the ARM architecture if needed.
 See the RESim-UsersGuide.pdf for additional information on using the Ghidra plugin with RESim.

+NOTE: The Ghidra API's have changed and broken some of the UI refresh.
+When the debugger is connected to the server, go to the Dynamic trace window and select "Track Program Counter (by Register" from the arrow icon popup.

 ## Ghidra Debugger hover plugin
 The hover plugin included herein is largely separable from other plugs.
 It displays reference addresses and values